The Serbia international scored a stunning free-kick in last weekend’s 3-0 win over Sunderland.

 The 26-year-old has also scored two other free-kick goals this season, against Real Madrid and Aston Villa.

-And Platt revealed Kolarov regularly stays behind in training to practise free-kicks, and says he is happy to see the player reap the rewards for his hard work.
+And Platt revealed Kolarov regularly stays behind in training to practise these set-pieces, and says he is happy to see the player reap the rewards for his hard work.

 |WORLD CUP QUALIFYING LATEST